 Adult: I see.
 You could have stopped the game and pointed this out.
-It is not okay to hit another person however angry you may be feeling!
+It is not okay to physically or verbally abuse another person however angry you may be feeling!

 Empowering safe adults in

 Understanding the dynamics of child sexual abuse